insurrectiondigital/ginsu/devnotes.md

 # TODO/Wishlist

++ Release idea: quick screencast and/or "gifcast" showing the tool in use
 + Switch over to a less collision-prone hashing algorithm, especially for small files (e.g. `ginsu slice ...
 256k`) by using the [rbnacl-libsodium](https://github.com/cryptosphere/rbnacl-libsodium) library